GregTrevellick/OpenInApp.Launcher/src/OpenInApp.Assets/OpenInVS2017Enterprise/README.md

   ![](../ReadMeScreenShot_WarningLargeQuantity.png)

-- Warning if attempting to open one or more file types whose extension is not typically associated with [ThirdPartyApp][ThirdPartyAppHomePage].
+- Warning if attempting to open one or more file types whose extension is not typically associated with [OpenInVS2017Enterprise][ThirdPartyAppHomePage].
 The list of typical file extensions is configurable in Tools > Options.

   ![](../ReadMeScreenShot_WarningNonTypical.png)

-- Option to supress the warning message if attempting to open a file whose extension is not typically associated with [ThirdPartyApp][ThirdPartyAppHomePage].
+- Option to supress the warning message if attempting to open a file whose extension is not typically associated with [OpenInVS2017Enterprise][ThirdPartyAppHomePage].

   ![](../ReadMeScreenShot_OptionsGeneral.png)